PrefectHQ/prefect/docs/tutorial/work-pools.md

 Note that you only need to include an object of the `DeploymentImage` class with the argument `platform="linux/amd64` if you're building your image on a machine with an ARM-based processor.
 Otherwise, you could just pass `image="my-image:latest"` to `deploy`.

 Also note that the `cron` argument will schedule the deployment to run at 1am every day.
 See the [schedules](/concepts/schedules/) docs for more information on scheduling options.

 See the [Push Work Pool guide](/guides/deployment/push-work-pools/) for more details and example commands for each cloud provider.

+To delete the work pool via the UI, select **Delete** from the three-dot menu on the **Work Pools** page.

+If you choose not to delete the work pool, make sure you remove the schedule for the deployment by clicking the **Remove** button in the top right of the **Deployment** page.

 ## Next step